savowe/talises-doc/docs/user-guide/generating_a_wave-function.md

 If you plot the resulting binary file using the plotbin function you will see something like this

 ![1D Gaussian wave-function plot](https://raw.githubusercontent.com/savowe/talises-doc/master/figs/2D_gaussian.png)

-In our example [Momentum transfer in 2D](/user-guide/examples/rabi_oscillations/) you can learn how to use oscillatory time and position dependent potentials (aka light) to move this wave packet into the upper right corner.

 You can be much more creative with you wave-functions, for example
 ```